betheden/hebrew-grammar/content/pronoun_personal.rst

 Summary
 -------

-A personal pronoun replaces a proper noun with "he", "she", "we", "they", etc.
+In Biblical Hebrew, a personal pronoun is a word that indirectly refers to a particular person(s) or thing(s).
+In English, the following words are personal pronouns: "I", "we", "you", "he", "she", "they", "them".

 Article
 -------

-Independent personal pronouns are separate words, while :ref:`suffix_pronominal` are attached to other words.
+In Biblical Hebrew, personal pronouns change form according to gender (:ref:`masculine<gender_masculine>`, number (:ref:`feminine<gender_feminine>`, and person (:ref:`first<person_first>`, :ref:`second<person_second>`, or :ref:`third<person_third>`.
+Grammatically they are very similar to :ref:`pronominal suffixes<suffix_pronominal>`, but they stand alone rather than attaching to other kinds of words; also, they are more limited in their function.

 Form
 ----